-10 Myths About Writing a Will
+10 Facts You Must Know Before Writing a Will

 For many people, writing a will seems like a complex, daunting process.
 And while there's no shortage of information available on the topic, not all of it is accurate.
 Despite what you may have heard, a will is an important estate planning tool, and all adults should have one.